judka-uriel/uriel-book/uriel_en.md

 20 watts to operate — like a light bulb.  <!-- Perhaps this will require changing the operational principles of AI, transitioning to analog computing. -->

-In recent times, significant progress has been observed in the field of artificial intelligence (AI), as the intellectual capabilities of computers have begun to approach those of humans.
+In recent years, significant progress has been achieved in the field of artificial intelligence (AI), as the intellectual capabilities of computers have begun to approach those of humans.
 And this is not surprising.
 More than thirty years ago it was already clear that a qualitative breakthrough in the use of